 Now you’ve figured out how to monitor and measure these metrics.
 It’s time to understand how to fix Core Web Vitals metrics to optimize performance and speed up your WordPress site.
 Below are the three high-priority actions to improve core web vitals.

-Optimize Largest Contentful Paint (LCP)
+Optimize the Largest Contentful Paint (LCP)

 - Remove heavy page elements and set up lazy loading: Google PageSpeed Insights indicates such elements on your page.
 They slow down your LCP.
 Lazy loading sets up your screen, so images only load when the reader scrolls down your page.